 - · Campus safety and security policies and services

 - Sexual misconduct policy

 - Emergency procedures

-- Peer-to-peer file sharing

 - Drug prevention program

-- Clery Act crime statistics by location for the previous three calendar years
+- Crime statistics by location for the previous three calendar years

-You can read the Annual Safety and Security Report at umgc.edu/inform.
-If you have questions or wish to receive a copy of the current annual report, contact the UMGC director of security at 301-985-7471.
+You can read the Annual Safety and Security Report for 2022 at umgc.edu/current-students/student-life-and-support/safety-and -security/annual-report.

+If you have questions or wish to receive a paper copy of the Annual Safety and Security Report, contact the UMGC senior emergency manager at 301-985-7139 or email Security at security@umgc.edu.